-On April 24, 2024, the Company entered into Amendment No. 2 of the Second Amended and Restated Credit Agreement, increasing the term note payable by \$25 million and increasing the capacity of the revolving credit facility by \$ 25 million to a total capacity of \$ 75 million.
+On April 24, 2024, the Company entered into Amendment No. 2 of the Second Amended and Restated Credit Agreement, increasing the term note payable by \$25 million and increasing the capacity of the revolving credit facility by \$25 million to a total capacity of \$75 million.

-As of March 31, 2024, the Company had nothing drawn against the revolving credit facility and had a letter of credit of \$ 0.2 million applied against the maximum borrowing availability, payable on July 21, 2026.
-Thus, amounts available to draw totaled \$49.8 million.
+As of March 31, 2024 June 30, 2024, the Company had nothing drawn against the revolving credit facility and had a letter of credit of \$0.2 million applied against the maximum borrowing availability, availability.
+Borrowings under the revolving credit facility are payable on July 21, 2026.
+Thus, amounts available to draw totaled \$49.8 million \$74.8 million.
 At March 31, 2024, the Company was accruing interest at SOFR plus 175 basis points.
 The revolving credit facility is collateralized by substantially all the Company's assets, which includes rights to future commissions and royalties.

-The term note is payable in quarterly installments of \$ 0.6 million the first twelve months, \$ 1.3 million the next twelve months, \$ 1.9 million the next twelve months, and \$2.5 million the last twenty-four months, with a balloon payment of \$ 65.6 million on July 21, 2026.
-On May 31, 2023, the Company paid an additional \$10.0 million toward the term note, reducing the final balloon payment to \$ 55.6 million.
+The term note is payable in quarterly installments of \$0.6 million the first twelve months, \$1.3 million the next twelve months, \$1.9 million the next twelve months, and \$2.5 million the last twenty-four months, with a balloon payment of \$65.6 million \$80.5 million on July 21, 2026.
+On May 31, 2023, the Company paid an additional \$10.0 million toward the term note, reducing the final balloon payment to \$55.6 million.
 The note is collateralized by substantially all of the Company's assets, which includes rights to future commissions and royalties.
 Interest is calculated initially at LIBOR plus 225 basis points, then at an interest rate based on the Company's leverage ratio for the preceding period.
 As of March 31, 2024, the Company was accruing interest at SOFR plus 175 basis points.

-The interest rate for each leverage ratio tier is as follows:
+The interest rate applicable to both the revolving credit facility and the term note for each leverage ratio tier is as follows: